|Date of Report: Wednesday, 9th January 2019|

 Phone: 082 886 6690

-According to Dave Walker the rivers are very low and crystal clear and the fish very wary.
-Yellowfish have moved up for the spawning season and although difficult to approach in the low water are providing good sport in the lower sections.
-Bookings are now open for the Wild Trout Festival which starts on 16 March and bookings have opened.
+According to Dave Walker the rivers are looking a lot better, especially the Bok and Riflespruit where there is a good mix of rainbows and yellows.
+Sadly, the Bell is quite muddy due to poor ploughing practice in the catchment.
+Bookings have been open for the Wild Trout Festival which starts on 16 March and bookings and there are still a couple of places to be filled if you are quick.
 For festival bookings and accomodation contact Margie Murray (045-9719003) who handles the tourism office in Rhodes.

 Maclear & Ugie

-The annual Rapture of the River Festival was cancelled for 2018 but the club committee is so confident that that next year will be a bumper year for the rivers that the Rapture of the River festival has been scheduled for 10 to 11 May 2019.
+The annual Rapture of the River Festival was cancelled for 2018 but has been scheduled for 10 to 11 May 2019.